Neya-M/mini_petri/README.md

 <img alt="render of mini petri with case" src="https://cdn.hackclub.com/019ebd9e-28c0-7a16-b5fd-40f4e45ab089/render.png" />

-Mini Petri is a simulator that runs Conway's game of life.
+Mini Petri is a device that simulates Conway's game of life.
 I got this idea during a particularly boring class when I wanted something satisfying to look at.

 ### Highlights